mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The decentralization techniques listed in {{decentralization}} are not a closed set; wide interest has spurred development of new approaches, both in general and as solutions to specific problems.

-For example, secure multi-party computation techniques (see, e.g., {{YAO}}) can be composed to allow untrusting parties to compute over private inputs without revealing them.
+For example, secure multi-party computation techniques (see, e.g., {{YAO}}) can be composed to allow parties to compute over private inputs without revealing them.
 Protocols like {{ENPA}} and {{PRIO}} use them to limit the information available to participants in protocols to realise privacy goals; as discussed in {{intermediation}} doing so might also counteract some kinds of centralization.
+At the same time, such systems often still require some degree of trust, even if limited.
+That might result in other forms of centralization.

 Whether use of these techniques (or others) can meaningfully counteract centralization is still uncertain.
 Standards bodies (including the IETF) can serve an important function by incubating them, applying (and where necessary, developing) architectural guidelines for privacy, security, operability, and other goals, and assuring interoperability.
 When appropriate, publication on the standards track or as experimental can be used to send signals to implementers, users, and regulators about their fitness.